Fiona Martin

-Fiona Barbouttis Martin (born 16 November 1977) is a former Australian Liberal Party politician who was elected as Member of Parliament for Reid at the 2019 federal election.
-She lost her seat to Labor MP Sally Sitou at the 2022 federal election after a single term in office.
+Fiona Barbouttis Martin (born 16 November 1977) is an Australian psychologist and former politician who served as the Member for Reid from 2019, becoming the first woman to represent the seat.
+She was defeated for re-election in 2022 by Labor's Sally Sitou.

+Before being elected, Martin was an educational and developmental psychologist and small business owner.
+During her term in Parliament, she chaired the first ever Mental Health and Suicide Prevention Committee and made national headlines for being one of five Liberal MPs to vote against the Government in favour of an amendment strengthening protections for vulnerable young people from the LGBTQIA+ community.

+After her defeat, Martin returned to private practice and continues to advocate for mental health.
+She let her membership of the Liberal Party lapse in 2024.

 Early years and background

 Martin is the daughter of Kathleen and George Barbouttis.
 Her parents and maternal grandparents were born in Australia, while her paternal grandparents were Greek migrants to Australia from the island of Kastellorizo.
 Martin grew up in Campsie, Earlwood and Concord West, attending Santa Sabina College in Strathfield and then Rosebank College in Five Dock.

-Martin graduated from the University of Sydney with a doctorate in psychology, and owned a psychology practice that has rooms in Mosman and Gladesville.
+Martin graduated from the University of Sydney with a doctorate in psychology and owned a psychology practice that has rooms in Mosman and Gladesville.
 Her PhD thesis was titled "Self-understanding in high-functioning males with autism spectrum disorders: relationship with social functioning and theory of mind".

 Political career

-In mid-March 2019, the then member for Reid Craig Laundy announced that he would not be standing at the 2019 election.